Water Sampling Requirements

 There are potentially thousands of different contaminants that could find their way into drinking water systems that may be harmful to health.
 It is impractical to attempt to test for all possible contaminants.
 Priorities for testing are determined, in general, based on national occurrence data, health effects and technology.

 Sampling requirements are tied to population served, source of water, and results of the sanitary survey.
-The Monitoring Grid shows the minimum sampling required by the Safe Drinking Water Act, Act 399, 1978 as amended.

 Total Coliform Monitoring